Where did you grow up?

 Where did you go to school?

-Tell us about your family.
+Tell us about your family

 What is your profession?

-How did you get into special education?
+How did you get past your alcoholism?

 It all started out harmlessly in my early 20s.
 I left home and got my first apartment, laid in a supply of booze and thought, “I'm a grown-

 When I was a teen, I bicycled a lot.
 When my boys were little, we went camping once a month, all year 'round, sometimes with the scouts and sometimes without them.
 I love the out-

 I’m the facilitator for the Nooners’ AA group, take AA literature and the message of recovery into the jails every Thursday night, lead a class on the "Big Book" Alcoholics Anonymous every Saturday at noon, was just elected to the Alano Club board of directors (the Alano Club is a drop-